James H. Fagan: Education and career

 Fagan graduated with a BA from Bridgewater State College in 1969.
 Between 1969 and 1970, he taught at Mulcahey Elementary School in Taunton, where he was also a coach.
 In 1973, Fagan earned his JD from Suffolk University Law School.
 After joining a private law practice for two years, Fagan became a Bristol County assistant district attorney, serving at the Taunton District Court; he would hold this position from 1975 to 1976.

 Following his term as assistant district attorney, Fagan returned to private practice in 1976 as a partner of Fagan & Goldrick, PC.
-His long tenure in law has given Fagan a reputation as a “well-known defense attorney.”
 Fagan has stated that he represents “serious people,” and he has also remarked that “the people I represent know how to bleeping kill a guy”.

 Fagan is known for his off-the-cuff remarks, illustrated by his characterization in the Boston Herald as “an outspoken lawmaker and defense lawyer.”
 In one instance, Fagan's local newspaper, the Taunton Gazette notes that Fagan's “brash and quick wit” is viewed by some observers as a “propensity for occasional over-the-top outbursts.”